dhanabal-s/Design-Pattern/Structural Patterns/Decorator Pattern/Explanation.md

 ## Example
 Suppose, you are building a __*Pizza*__ ordering application.
 In it, you have to derive multiple classes for differnent type of Pizza's.

 At now, you are derived a classes for Pizza's.
-Think, in the application user can specify the ingredient by own(like add extra cheese or toppings).
+Think, in the application user can specify the ingredient by their own(like add extra cheese or toppings).
 But, they have to pay for all of the additional thing.

 __How do you calculate the price?__